hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 ### Spurious Correlation
 * When 2 series are showing high correlation it may not be real correlation.
 First of all need to think whether the correlation makes sense
 * There is no fixed way to determine whether the 2 series are truly correlated, here're the methods to check
-  * Method 1 - check the correlation between differenced series of the 2, if no longer showing correlation, then likely that the original 2 series are not truly correlated to each other
+  * Method 1 - check the correlation between differenced series of the 2 ts, if no longer showing correlation, then likely that the original 2 series are not truly correlated to each other
   * Method 2 - check the correlation between diff(series1) and lag(diff(series2)), if no longer showing correlation, then likely that the original 2 series are not truly correlated to each other
-* Oftentimes it’s the relationship between data at different points or the change over time that is most informative about how your data behaves.
+* Often times it’s the relationship between data at different points or the change over time that is most informative about how your data behaves.

 ### Data Simulation
 * SimPy, a process-based discrete-event simulation framework: https://simpy.readthedocs.io/en/latest/